binerogroup/documentation/openstack-api.rst

 Version
 -------

-Some of the OpenStack APIs will support multiple versions for backwards compatibility.
+Some of the OpenStack APIs will support different versions for backwards compatibility.

-Generally the recommended version is included in the URL (where applicable) below but in certain cases microversions might be required (for example v2.1 vs v2.67 for Nova) for some functionality.
+Generally the recommended version is in the URL (where applicable) below but in certain cases you need to use a certain microversions (for example v2.1 compared to v2.67 for Nova) for some functionality.

 Keystone
 --------